Legal Advice for Warrantless Search — 7 results

-Written by Avvo Staff, about 4 years ago.
+Written by Avvo Staff, almost 5 years ago.
 STAFF PICK

 There are times when searches can be performed without a court ordered search warrant.
 These are called warrantless searches and it's the most common type of search conducted by law... more

-Written by attorney Jennifer Daniels, about 1 year ago.
+Written by attorney Joshua Engel, about 4 years ago.

-Written by attorney Elisabeth Pasqualini, over 1 year ago.
+Written by attorney Elisabeth Pasqualini, almost 2 years ago.

 By Shaffer Engle Law Offices, LLC posted in Suppression on Wednesday, April 3, 2013